University of Central Oklahoma: UCO Jazz Lab

-The UCO Jazz Lab is home for the celebrated Jazz Studies Division of the University of Central Oklahoma School of Music.
+The UCO Jazz Lab is home for the Jazz Studies Division of the University of Central Oklahoma School of Music.
 The Jazz Program was started in 1974 by Dr. Kent Kidwell.
 Since 1974, the Jazz program grew to what it is today.

-The UCO Jazz Lab is located on the corner of 5th and Littler St. in Edmond, Oklahoma.
-The Jazz Lab was built in 2001.
-It was built with a stage, classrooms, Hideaway Pizza and the Jazz Lab Recording Studio.
-Students utilize the Jazz Lab on a daily basis.
-The UCO Jazz Studies Division offers numerous performance ensembles which include:
+The UCO Jazz Lab was built in 2001 with a stage, classrooms, Hideaway Pizza and the Jazz Lab Recording Studio.
+The UCO Jazz Studies Division offers numerous performance ensembles.